Free preview · no sign-up · multi-exchange

 The filing deadline for most individuals is April 30.
 If you or your spouse are self-employed, the deadline extends to June 15, but any balance owing is still due by April 30.

-What's in the report
+What's in an eligible report

 DeFi, wallets, and Bitcoin